-The ECM plays an even more important role in newer vehicles, where many (if not all) of the essential functions of the car are controlled by the ECM.
-When the ECM has any issues, it can cause all sorts of difficulties with the vehicle, and in some cases even render it undriveable.
-Usually a bad or failing ECM will produce a few key symptoms that can alert the driver of a potential issue.
+The ECM plays a crucial role in newer vehicles, where many of the essential functions of the car are controlled by the ECM.
+When the ECM has any issues, it can cause all sorts of problems with the vehicle, and in some cases even render it undrivable.
+A bad or failing ECM may produce any of the following 5 symptoms to alert the driver of a potential problem.

 An illuminated Check Engine Light is one possible symptom of a problem with the ECM.
-The Check Engine Light is usually set when the computer detects a problem with any of its sensors or circuits.
+The Check Engine Light usually illuminates when the computer detects a problem with any of its sensors or circuits.
 There are cases, however, where the ECM illuminates a Check Engine Light mistakenly, or when there is no issue present.
-Scanning the computer for trouble codes can help reveal if the issue may be with the computer, or elsewhere on the vehicle.
+Have a mechanic scan the computer for trouble codes to diagnose whether the issue is with the ECM, or elsewhere on the vehicle.

-Another symptom of a bad or failing ECM is erratic engine behavior.
-A faulty computer may cause the vehicle to intermittently have issues such as stalling or misfires.
-The symptoms may come and go, and may not appear to have any sort of pattern to their frequency or severity.
+Erratic engine behavior may also indicate a bad or failing ECM.
+A faulty computer may cause the vehicle to intermittently stall or misfire.
+The symptoms might come and go and not appear to have any sort of pattern to their frequency or severity.

 Engine performance issues are another symptom of a possible problem with the ECM.
-If the ECM has any issues, it may throw off the timing and fuel settings of the engine, which can negatively affect the performance.
-A faulty computer may cause the vehicle to experience a reduction in fuel efficiency, power, acceleration, and sometimes even difficulty starting.
+If the ECM has any issues, it may throw off the timing and fuel settings of the engine, which can negatively affect performance.
+A faulty ECM may cause the vehicle to experience a reduction in fuel efficiency, power, acceleration.

-Another symptom of a bad or failing ECM is a vehicle that does not start.
+A bad ECM may lead to a vehicle that won’t or is difficult to start.
 If the ECM fails completely, it will leave the vehicle without engine management control, and will not start or run as a result.
 The engine may still crank, but it will not be able to start without the vital inputs from the computer.
-This symptom can also be caused by a wide variety of other issues, so having the computer and vehicle properly diagnosed is highly recommended.
+Car-starting problems are not exclusively caused by the ECM, so it's best to get a complete diagnosis by a professional technician to accurately determine the cause.

-Because the ECM plays such a vital role in the performance of the engine, any issues with it can cause major problems with the overall functionality of the car.
-As the computer systems found on modern vehicles are quite sophisticated and complicated in nature, they can also be difficult to diagnose.
-For this reason, if you suspect that your vehicle’s ECM may be having an issue, have the vehicle inspected by a professional technician, such as one from YourMechanic, to determine if your car will need an ECM replacement.
+The ECM plays a vital role in engine performance.
+Any issues with it can cause major problems with the overall functionality of the car.
+As the computer systems found on modern vehicles are quite sophisticated and complicated, they can also be difficult to diagnose.
+For this reason, if you suspect that your vehicle’s ECM is having an issue, have the vehicle inspected by a professional technician to determine if your car will need an ECM replacement.